Malta-Lab/automated-fact-checking-in-pt-br/README.md

 # Automated Fact-Checking in PT-BR

-This project focuses on fact-checking using various language models, particularly for English and Brazilian Portuguese (PT-BRr) datasets.
+This project focuses on fact-checking using various language models, particularly for English and Brazilian Portuguese (PT-BR) datasets.
 It includes scripts for zero-shot and few-shot inference, dataset translation, model fine-tuning, and result analysis.

 ## Project Structure